fujaba/fulib.org/src/main/resources/webapp/examples/methods/CallingMethods.md

 // You can also call a method on an object.
 We call generateRevenue on Foosoft.
+GenerateRevenue writes 9000 into revenue of Foosoft.

 // If you use a sentence that does not match the subject of the call, you will end up back in the test method scope.
-We expect that Foosoft has revenue 0.
+We expect that Foosoft has revenue 9000.